davewhiteland/compsci-superbasics/collections/_hardware/gpu.md

 Common problems that GPUs need to solve rapidly include video decoding, and manipulation of three-dimensional geometry to produce two-dimensional views.

-The current state of GPU technology has arisen largely because of the gaming industry.
+The current state of GPU technology has arisen partly because of the gaming industry.
 The computer's main processors manage the running of the game, including maintaining the 3D model of the game world and the physics within it.
 This gets passed to the GPU that turns it into realistic 2D images fast enough